btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 ## 🧾 Point of Sale Tax Improvements

-Point of Sale usage keeps teaching us how much small details matter in real retail environments.
-Tax handling is one of those details where local rules and business practices vary a lot, and BTCPay needs to stay flexible enough for different merchants.

 BTCPay Server 2.4.0 adds configuration for **tax on tips**.
 Merchants can decide whether tips should be included in the taxable amount, helping restaurants, cafes and service businesses match the way they are required to handle taxes in their jurisdiction.

 This release also adds support for configuring whether Point of Sale prices are **tax-inclusive or tax-exclusive**.
 Some merchants enter prices that already include tax.
 Others prefer to enter a base amount and have tax added on top.
 The keypad Point of Sale can now better support both workflows.